SHARK - ANIMATRONIC STUDY

 STUDY IN BLUE

-The brief is to create the largest interactive robot shark in the world.
+The brief was to create the largest interactive robot shark in the world.
 It must be capable of thrilling viewers with a combination of movement, lighting and sounds.
 That's a tall order where such a large exhibit will weigh quite a bit.
 Thus, the starting point might be the jig which might double as a launch platform and transport trailer, if we want to keep costs down and reduce complexity and workshop space all at the same time.

 OTHER PROJECTS - WALT CONTI